sassoftware/sas-container-recipes/docs/wiki/Pre-build-Tasks.md

 When the build script is run, the data from the sitedefault.yml file will get added to the builds/full/manifests/kubernetes/configmaps/consul.yml file.
 On startup of the consul container, the content will get loaded into the SAS configuration store.
 See the post-run [(Optional) Verify Bulk Loaded Configuration](post-run-tasks#optional-verify-bulk-loaded-configuration) task for confirming the values provided were loaded.

 ### Kubernetes Manifest Inputs
 To help with managing changes to the generated manifests, you can provide customizations that will be used when creating the Kubernetes manifests.
 In the `util/` directory there is a `vars_usermods.yml` file.
-For your specific deployment, copy the `vars_usermods.yml` file to the main sas-container-recipes project directory and then edit the file.
+For your specific deployment, copy the `vars_usermods.yml` file to the sas-container-recipes project directory and then edit the file.
 You can enter any of the following values and override the defaults:

 ```
 # The directory where manifests will be created.
 Default is "manifests"